Juan Miguel Zubiri: Election

+Tenure

 While serving his stint in the Senate, Zubiri began advocating a more in-depth study of biofuels in order to prevent food shortages, all the while allowing current production of alternative clean energy and biofuels so as to lessen dependence on imported oil and allow the Philippine economy a new avenue of economic success, "especially in this day and age of constant rising oil prices".
-In the 14th Congress of the Philippine Senate, he became Senate Majority Leader, replacing Senator Francis Pangilinan on November 17, 2008.
+In the 14th Congress of the Philippine Senate, he became Senate Majority Leader, replacing Senator Kiko Pangilinan on November 17, 2008.
 During his Majority Leadership, the Senate passed a record 650 bills.

+Resignation and aftermath

 On August 3, 2011, however, during his privilege speech on the floor in the Philippine Senate, Zubiri suddenly announced his resignation from the body.
-In his speech, he said that his family was hurt by the "unfounded" accusations against him.
-"Without admitting any fault and with my vehement denial of the alleged electoral fraud hurled against me, I am submitting my resignation as a duly elected Senator of the Republic of the Philippines in the election for which I am falsely accused without mercy and compassion," Zubiri said in his speech.
-"My political detractors began calling me ugly names and dragging the name of my family in entirety.
-In other words, Mr. President, the trial by publicity has begun," he continued.
+In his speech, Zubiri expressed how his family was affected by the accusations against him.
+He also denied any wrongdoing and stating that he was falsely accused of electoral fraud.
+He also mentioned the negative impact of the accusations on his family and the start of a trial by publicity.
+His resignation marked a first in Senate history, as other senators who left the Senate did so in order to take up another post in public office.

 His resignation was lauded by Malacañang and various sectors, but was also seen as a step that helped restore the Filipino's faith in national electoral protests.
-Senator Francis Pangilinan, a member of the Senate Electoral Tribunal, likewise refused to comment on what the next procedure is for the vacancy left by Zubiri.
-"Let's just wait for developments if any," he said.
+Senator Kiko Pangilinan, a member of the Senate Electoral Tribunal, likewise refused to comment on what the next procedure is for the vacancy left by Zubiri.

+Return to the Senate (2016–present)

+Elections

 In 2013, Zubiri ran for the Senate under the opposition United Nationalist Alliance ticket but lost, placing 14th out of the 12 seats with 11,821,134 votes.

 In 2016, he ran again for the Senate as an independent candidate.
 Zubiri was adopted by various political parties who considered his popularity among voters of various age and social groups.
 With 16 million votes, he placed sixth in the polls, making him successful this time.

+Tenure

 In the 17th Congress, he was once again elected as Senate Majority Leader on May 21, 2018, succeeding Tito Sotto, who was elected Senate President.

 In 2022, Zubiri successfully defended his seat.
-Running as an independent candidate with the support of both the UniTeam Alliance (which supported Bongbong Marcos in the concurrent presidential election) and the MP3 Coalition, which supported Manny Pacquiao for President, he received nearly 19 million votes, finishing eighth out of twelve successful candidates.
+Running as an independent candidate with the support of the UniTeam Alliance (which supported Bongbong Marcos in the concurrent presidential election), the MP3 Coalition (which supported Manny Pacquiao for President), and previously TRoPa (which supported Leni Robredo for President), he received nearly 19 million votes, finishing eighth out of twelve successful candidates.